Tatyana Kochnova, Alexander Roth

 Communication is Key

 How and when you share your dress code is imperative to ensure it is received loud and clear and nothing is missed.
-One of the easiest ways to share the information is on your wedding website, or simply as a note on the bottom of a wedding invitation or as a separate card.
-Either way, ensure it is clear, concise, easy to read and accessible up until your wedding day, so guests can refer back to it if need be.
-Cursive writing can often be difficult to follow, as well as large bodies of copy, so a simple, to the point approach is best, keeping it short and sweet.
+One of the easiest ways to share the information is on your wedding website.
+Another popular option is to simply add a note on the bottom of your wedding invitation or as a separate card within the envelope.
+Either way, ensure your dress code request is clear, concise, easy to read and accessible up until your wedding day, so guests can refer back to it if need be.
+Cursive writing can often be difficult to follow, as well as large bodies of copy, so a simple, to the point approach is best.
+Keep it short and sweet!

 Outline Any Restrictions